rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 Head to the Pages tabs, and select <q>Create a project</q>.
 You will now be prompted to link your GitHub account, along with the repository containing your files that we created before.
 Click <q>Begin setup</q>, choose a nice name for your webpage, and then select all the defaults and continue to the end.
-Your site will not be automatically deployed once the build finishes!
+Your site will now be automatically deployed once the build finishes!

 ## Further topics
 ### Custom domain setup